 Each graduate course taught at SVMC carries three semester hours credit.
-For the refund policy and other information related to graduate courses, see the Student Handbook of the Bethany Theological Seminary website (www.bethanyseminary.edu).
-The handbook link is found at the bottom of the Student Service page.
+For the refund policy and other information related to graduate courses, see the Student Handbook on the Bethany Theological Seminary website.

 There are a limited “sit-in” spaces offered through the Brethren Academy.
 These spaces allow students to participate in a graduate level course without meeting some of the graduate admission requirements.
 Sit-in spaces are assigned according to the following priority: TRIM students, persons enrolled in district training programs, alumni/ae, Brethren pastors taking courses for continuing education, other members of the church of the Brethren, all others.

 Tuition for TRIM courses is $285.00.
 Each district has its own financial assistance plan.
 Please be in touch with your District Executive.

 Each graduate course taught at SVMC carries three semester hours credit.
-For fees and the refund policy and other information related to graduate courses, see the Student Handbook of the Bethany Theological Seminary website (www.bethanyseminary.edu).
-The handbook link is found at the bottom of the Student Service page.
+For fees and the refund policy and other information related to graduate courses, see the Bethany Student Handbook or the current SVMC Catalog.

 Atlantic Northeast District

-Seminary courses—Funding for licensed minister enrolled in the M.Div. and Occasional Students graduate program will receive $300.00 per course with a maximum of $1200.00 per year.
+Seminary courses—Funding for licensed ministers enrolled in the M.Div. and Occasional Student graduate program will receive $300.00 per 3-credit-hour course with a maximum of $1200.00 per academic year.
 Students wishing to receive district financial assistance for graduate level courses should contact the District Office in writing.
 A copy of registration information and an invoice from the billing institution should accompany the request.
-Additional information should include whether payment is to be made directly to the student’s account or reimbursed to the student directly.
+Additional information should include whether payment is to be made to the institution or reimbursed to the student directly.

-TRIM courses—The district will cover $100 of the student enrollment fee.
+TRIM courses—The district will cover $150 of the student enrollment fee.
 It pays $220 per year of the program participation fee (students pay $200 per year), for up to six years.
 After the sixth year, the full participation fee becomes the student's responsibility.
-Additional assistance is available for course tuition.
-Fr more information on this, please contact the district office and request a copy of the Financial Aid Plan for Licensed Ministers.
+Additional assistance is available for course tuition upon request.
+For more information, please contact the district office and request a copy of the Financial Aid Plan for Licensed Ministers.